farmera/sare_grant/study_results_balloons.md

 #### JPEG versus RAW Format

 In addition to challenges imposed by weather are those associated with the type of camera used.
 Among these is the choice of an image format.
-A common default for consumer cameras is to record images in the JPG (Joint Photographic Experts Group) format.
+A common default for consumer cameras is to record images in the JPEG (Joint Photographic Experts Group) format.
 A
 JPEG has processing built in at the time of capture, to adjust contrast, reduce noise or brighten and sharpen the image before rendering it to a file.
 These processing steps are intended to render images that are visually appealing to the human eye.
 As a result pixel values of a JPG-processed image lack a